Portfolio Management 101: Definition, Types, Process and Approaches

 2021-11-09

-What is Portfolio?
+What is a Portfolio?

 What is Portfolio Management?

-Portfolio Approach of Investing
+The Portfolio Approach to Investing

 Types of Portfolio Management

-On the basis of activity
+On the Basis of Activity

-On the basis of Discretionary
+On the Basis of Discretion

-Portfolio Management Process
+The Portfolio Management Process

 1. Investment Policy Building and Asset Allocation

-2. Investment Vehicles Analysis and Evaluation
+2. Investment Vehicle Analysis and Evaluation

 3. Diversified Portfolio Construction